Have you infringed on a trademark?

-You would not believe how easy it can be to spend time, money and effort in developing a business name, logo, branding and identity, only to discover there is a near-identical brand already out there that’s been registered.
-Using a sign or business name that’s almost identical to another registered trademark is known as infringement and can be a costly experience.
+You would not believe how easy it can be to spend time, money, and effort in developing a business name, logo, branding and identity, only to discover there is a near-identical brand already out there that’s been registered.
+Using a sign or business name that’s almost identical to another registered trademark is known as a trademark infringement and can be a costly experience.

 What is a trademark?

 A trademark is a sign, symbol, or word that is used to distinguish goods or services from other competitors on the market.
 This is a business’ identity.
 A trademark should always be registered with IP Australia, a government organisation responsible for administering all IP rights and legislation relating to patents, trademarks, designs.

 This registration is one of the most critical steps in protecting your trademark and identity, ensuring your competitors don’t.
 A registered trademark gives the registered owner the exclusive rights to:

 - Use the trademark; and

 - The ability to authorise the use of the trademark by others (such as licensing the trademark to be used by a separate company).